Can You Give Your Child Up to the State?

 If you are considering placing an infant or toddler for adoption, you can contact adoption counselors for free at 1-800-ADOPTION at any time.
 They can talk you through your options and, when you are ready, help you start an adoption plan for you and your child.
 American Adoptions will always be here to support you during this difficult time.

 If you have a child who is more than a few years old, we encourage you to contact your local state agency or an adoption attorney first.
 They can often refer you to appropriate adoption agencies for your needs in your area.
-If you would like to reach out to our agency, you can always request free information to learn more about your options, or request to schedule a time to speak to an adoption specialist.
+If you would like to reach out to our agency, you can always get free information to learn more about your options or request to schedule a time to speak to an adoption specialist.

-Adoption through an agency may seem overwhelming at first, but it will provide you and your baby many advantages, such as the opportunity to choose the family you want for him or her, as well as being able to maintain communication with your child through open adoption.
+Adoption through an agency may seem overwhelming at first, but it can provide you and your baby many advantages, such as the opportunity to choose the family you want for him or her, as well as being able to maintain communication with your child through open adoption.
 It provides a guarantee of safety and love for your child in a way that giving up a child to the state often cannot.

 If you are considering giving a child up to the state, remember that this is a life-changing decision.
 Before deciding which path is best for you, we encourage you to research all of your options, determine where your feelings are coming from, and take advantage of the resources available to you.
 Only once you do this can you make the best choice for you and your child.